KSP-KOS/KOS/doc/source/addons/Trajectories.rst

     *If :attr:`TRAddons:ISVERTWOFOUR` is false, using this suffix will cause a runtime error.*

-    Returns or sets all the Trajectories descent profile AoA values (in Radians), also sets a node to Retrograde if it's passed AoA is greater than ±90° (±PI/2) Note. also use with :attr:`TRAddons:DESCENTGRADES` to set a nodes grade if needed and passing AoA values as displayed in the gui with max ±90° (±PI/2).
+    Returns or sets all the Trajectories descent profile AoA values (in Degrees), also sets a node to Retrograde if it's passed AoA is greater than ±90° (±PI/2) Note. also use with :attr:`TRAddons:DESCENTGRADES` to set a nodes grade if needed and passing AoA values as displayed in the gui with max ±90° (±PI/2).